rutzsco/demo-logic-apps-standard-devops/README.md

 A Service Principal is required with Owner RBAC to a Resource Group in Azure.
 The following resoureces will be created as part of the IaC.

-- Storage Account
+- Storage Account for Logic App
-- Logic App
+- Logic App Service
 - Log Analytics
+- Application Insights
+- Storage Account for Integration

 ### 3. Azure Devops Project